rxiangr/GSOR-and-MTAO/README.md

 GSOR is a method that associates assayed gene expression with genetically predicted phenotype, i.e., genetic score.
 MTAO is a summary-data-based method that combines effects on complex traits of omics features such as genes or introns.
 Please check README_GSOR.md and README_MTAO.md for details on how to run these two analyses with code and test datasets.

-Credit: Ruidong developed the original code and Maximilian Zöch from Institute of Animal Science, University of Hohenheim contributed to the latest update.
+Credit: Ruidong developed the original code and Maximilian Zölch from Institute of Animal Science, University of Hohenheim contributed to the latest update.